dimitri-nicolo/calico/reference/alpha/federation/installation.md

 #### Federation tools

-One way to achieve federation with {site.prodname}} tiers and policies is to use [KubeFed](https://github.com/kubernetes-sigs/kubefed), which allows you to configure multiple Kubernetes clusters from a single set of APIs in a host cluster.
-You need to determine which {site.prodname}} cluster will be the host cluster, and the member clusters.
+One way to achieve federation with {{site.prodname}} tiers and policies is to use [KubeFed](https://github.com/kubernetes-sigs/kubefed), which allows you to configure multiple Kubernetes clusters from a single set of APIs in a host cluster.
+You need to determine which {{site.prodname}} cluster will be the host cluster, and the member clusters.

 - _Host cluster_